rollbar/rollbar-gem/README.md

 Make sure you pass `payload` to `Ratchetio.process_payload` in your own implementation.

-## Using with Goalie

-If you're using [Goalie](https://github.com/obvio171/goalie) for custom error pages, you may need to explicitly add `require 'goalie'` to `config/application.rb` (in addition to `require goalie/rails`) so that the monkeypatch will work.
-(This will be obvious if it is needed because your app won't start up: you'll see a cryptic error message about `Goalie::CustomErrorPages.render_exception` not being defined.)

 ## Using with ratchet-agent

 For even more asynchrony, you can configure the gem to write to a file instead of sending the payload to Ratchet servers directly. [ratchet-agent](https://github.com/ratchetio/ratchet-agent) can then be hooked up to this file to actually send the payload across.
 To enable, add the following in `config/initializers/ratchetio.rb`: